Matt Forte: 2008 season

-The Chicago Bears drafted Forte in the second round of the 2008 NFL Draft as the 44th overall selection, the sixth running back taken that year.
+The Chicago Bears selected Forte in the second round of the 2008 NFL draft as the 44th overall selection, the sixth running back taken that year.
 He was originally drafted to compete with Cedric Benson for the team's starting running back position.
 However, Benson was released from the Bears after legal complications, and Forte out-competed Adrian Peterson and second-year running back Garrett Wolfe and started all 16 games.
 In the regular season debut on September 7, 2008, against the Indianapolis Colts, he carried the ball 23 times for 123 yards (setting a franchise record for most debut rushing yards) and scored his first career touchdown on a 50-yard run en route to a 29–13 victory over the Colts.